 Norton has been featured in Essence, Ebony, the New York Times, and a host of other print and media platforms for her creative worship design and innovative preaching.

 TABATHA L. JONES JOLIVET'S BIO

-Tabatha L. Jones Jolivet, Ph.D. is a daughter, mother, sister, educator, author, minister, and organizer.
-She currently serves as an assistant professor of higher education at Azusa Pacific University in the School of Behavioral and Applied Sciences, where she teaches doctoral-level courses on diversity and social justice, critical issues, and the nature of research inquiry.
-As a community- engaged scholar, she applies intersectional Womanist lenses to the study of critical and sociocultural issues in higher education.
-Together with her research team of doctoral students, she examines the role of campus activism in shaping the public good and liberatory change.
-She also studies spirituality and liberatory praxis, inclusive and socially-just organizational change, and the prevention and reduction of sex and gender-based violence.
-For the last twenty years, she has held numerous leadership positions, including the most recent role of associate vice president of student affairs at Pepperdine University.
+Tabatha L. Jones Jolivet, Ph.D. is a daughter, mother, sister, professor, author, minister, abolitionist, and organizer.
+She teaches doctoral-level higher education courses on diversity and social justice, critical issues, and the nature of research inquiry.
+As a community-engaged scholar, she applies intersectional Womanist lenses to the study of critical and sociocultural issues in higher education.
+Her research focuses on activism and social movements, faith and spirituality, and socially-just organizational change.
+In her latest study, she and a team of doctoral student researchers explore the role of campus activism and social movements in shaping the public good while centering the role of Black women organizers in leading and enacting liberatory change.
+She is co-author of White Jesus: The Architecture of Racism in Religion and Education (Peter Lang, 2018).
 She is an organizer in Black Lives Matter, Los Angeles and serves as the research team lead.
 Dr. Tabatha grew up in Churches of Christ as the daughter of a preschool teacher and preacher.
 Together with her parents, she co-leads a house church ministry.
-She is co-author of White Jesus: The Architecture of Racism in Religion and Education (Peter Lang Publishing, Inc., forthcoming fall 2018).
+She is co-author of White Jesus: The Architecture of Racism in Religion and Education (Peter Lang Publishing, Inc., 2018).